software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Make sure that all task related issues that have been completed during the Sprint 2 are _closed_ and their _status is "Done"_ in the Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
 > Create a new milestone for the third Sprint.
-If you didn't manage to implement all user stories during the previous Sprint, set the milestone of the unfinished user story and task issues as "Sprint 3".
+If you didn't manage to implement all user stories during the previous Sprint, set the third Sprint's milestone for the unfinished user story and task issues.
 If the Sprint Review brought up implementation improvements or flaws (e.g. bugs), create appropriate issues for the tasks.

 {: .important-title }